 What is a Morning Glory Flower?

 New to the gardening game?
 If you are, we’re pleased to introduce you to the morning glory and their many vibrant blossoms.
 The morning glory belongs to the family Convolvulaceae with more than 1,000 species.
-This means there’s several color combinations to try out for gardeners who love variety!
+This means there are several color combinations to try out for gardeners who love the variety!
 The morning glory flower usually has trumpet-like petals and leaves resembling hearts.

 These colorful blooms prefer full sunlight and soil that is just right (nothing too dry or too wet).
 And like their name, the morning glory blooms in the early morning.
 Yet, there are some unique types that bloom in the night.
 Try choosing one of the night bloomers if you’re wanting to experiment while planting.